chargebee/distributed-gitflow/README.md

       - `develop-mantis` - To notify the PR open/close changes and merge conflicts on the `develop/mantis` branch
       - `staging-viper` - To notify the PR open/close changes and merge conflicts on the `staging/viper` branch
       - `develop-viper` - To notify the PR open/close changes and merge conflicts on the `develop/viper` branch
   - We already have a Slack Bot created called Distributed Git Flow.
 The Slack credentials of this token is stored as an organization secret and can be accessed using `secrets.DISTRIBUTED_GITFLOW_SLACK_BOT_TOKEN`.
-See https://github.com/chargebee/chargebee-integration/blob/master/.github/workflows/pr.yml#L32.
+See this [example](https://github.com/chargebee/chargebee-integration/blob/master/.github/workflows/pr.yml#L32).
     - You need to give this app access to the slack channels.
 To give access, go to your Slack channel &#8594; Integrations &#8594; Add Apps &#8594; Select Distributed Git Flow

 ```yaml